Introduction

 Income and career differences make this problem even greater.
 If a meaningful portion of the wage gap is tied to trajectory and time out of work, as the McKinsey Global Institute pointed out, then the capacity to accumulate is also affected over many years, not just in isolated moments.
 This means that concentrated losses may be harder to recover from, that windows for full contribution may be more limited, and that the need for a less fragile wealth structure becomes greater.
 In this scenario, risk is not only “how much the market fluctuates.”
 Risk is also how much a strategy demands perfection in timing, income, and emotional tolerance in order to work.

-For the reader, this translation is decisive.
+The practical conclusion is decisive.
 A portfolio designed only to maximize return without considering longevity, interruptions, and income inequality may seem efficient in theory, but be badly calibrated to real economic experience.
 A portfolio that combines growth with relative stability, income, and broad diversification may seem less dramatic, but far more compatible with the kind of continuity financial autonomy requires.

-That is why investment risk changes meaning when viewed through the lens of women’s trajectories.
+Investment risk changes meaning when viewed through the lens of women’s trajectories.
 It stops being merely the chance of losing value in the short term and begins to include the chance of failing to build enough wealth to sustain a longer, more expensive life that is more vulnerable to income gaps.
 And that is a structural difference, not a cosmetic one.

 Why the design of a stable portfolio can become a form of long-term financial self-protection